TrellixVulnTeam/swahilipython_SCMU/Doc/library/argparse.rst

      >>> parser.parse_args('c --foo a b'.split())
      Namespace(bar=['c'], foo=['a', 'b'])

   Note that ``nargs=1`` produces a list of one item.
-This is different from the default, in which the item is produced by itself.
+This is different kutoka the default, in which the item is produced by itself.

 .. index:: single: ? (question mark); in argparse module

 * ``'?'``.
-One argument will be consumed from the command line if possible, and produced as a single item.
-If no command-line argument is present, the value from default_ will be produced.
+One argument will be consumed kutoka the command line if possible, and produced as a single item.
+If no command-line argument is present, the value kutoka default_ will be produced.
 Note that for optional arguments, there is an additional case - the option string is present but not followed by a command-line argument.
-In this case the value from const_ will be produced.
+In this case the value kutoka const_ will be produced.
 Some examples to illustrate this::

      >>> parser = argparse.ArgumentParser()